johsteffens/actinon/README.md

 I've always been fascinated by computer graphics, particluarly employing physics and mathematics in order to achieve realism.
 About 25 years ago, I experimented with algorithms using lambertian light distribution on rays casted in a virtual 3D scene in order to generate realistic visual effects.
 Back then I was even oblivious to the fact that the technique was well-known under the label "ray-tracing".
 Today, modern workstations are powerful enough to allow deep recursions into the render equation making experimenting in this field more rewarding.

 ### About The Name
 Actinon is the name of the Radon-219 isotope, which is a radioactive gas.
-It was inspired by a connction of thoughts: ray-tracing -> radiation -> radon -> actinon.
+It was inspired by a train of thought: ray-tracing -> radiation -> radon -> actinon.